 No doubt, the police officers will say that they were simply carrying out their duty, but Aboriginal people across Australia know full well the offense of ‘driving while black’.

-These types of discriminatory practices exist are repeated time and time again across the government sector.
+These types of discriminatory practices exist and are repeated time and time again across the government sector.

 These breaches of human rights are the consequences of institutionalised racism, but are carried out by individual Australians who exercise their discretion is such damaging ways.
 Taken in isolation, some of these breaches may seem to be innocuous or minor misuses of power which could be explained away as leading to accidental and unintended outcomes.
 However, understood in context, they come from exactly the same place as the sentiment that ushered in our original dispossession from our lands.
 These sentiments flow through to the denial of soldier settlement blocks to returning Aboriginal servicemen, the establishment of a native title system in which First Nations are denied the freedom to withhold their consent to destructive exploitation of our lands, and the continuation of fake Aboriginal heritage protection systems that only facilitate destruction of our places of importance and that which is sacred.